atpugvaraa/VisionTab-universal/README.md

 ## Overview

-VisionTab is a VisionOS styled New Tab for Chromium based web browsers.
+VisionTab is a VisionOS styled New Tab for all web browsers that allow setting of custom urls.
 It's sleek, customizable, and recognizable.

 **VisionTab Safari Port**
 https://github.com/ntcrft/VisionTab-safari

+## How to Use:
+1. Go to your browser settings.
+2. Find Home Tab settings and look for an option to change the home tab page.
+3. You can set ```https://atpugvaraa.github.io/VisionTab/``` as the custom url.
+4. Open a new window/tab and enjoy!

+### Else you can:
+1. fork the original repo: https://github.com/Broco8Dev/VisionTab
+2. Setup github pages for free.
+3. Follow the above guide.

 ## How to Install:
 1. Download the .zip file frm the latest/preferred release.